rheiland/pc4biorobots_tutorial/README.md

 ![](/images/python3_nb_cell1.png)

 * Copy the following Python code and paste it into the input cell.
-This should download everything needed for the `pc4biorobots` app, compile the C++ code, and copy the `myproj` executable to where it belongs for the `Run` button
+This should download everything needed for the `pc4biorobots` app and compile the C++ code:

 ```
 !wget https://github.com/rheiland/pc4biorobots/archive/v1.1.zip